Accounting and auditing venue requirements

 A venue operator must assess all unscheduled master resets performed to ensure no missing trade has occurred and documentation must be maintained providing details of all resets conducted.

-A venue operator must, prior to conducting a master reset on the gaming machine, as part of the cash collection process, record the all available meters for financial and audit purposes.
+A venue operator must, prior to conducting a master reset on the gaming machine, as part of the cash collection process, record all available meters for financial and audit purposes.

 Monitoring of tickets issued by gaming machines

-Any reference to ‘tickets’ in this document includes Ticket In-Ticket Out (TITO) tickets issued by the TITO system as well as hand pay tickets issued by the monitoring system.
+Any reference to ‘tickets’ in this document includes Ticket-In Ticket-Out (TITO) tickets issued by the TITO system as well as hand pay tickets issued by the monitoring system.
 Ticket reports are generated by the relevant system that produces the ticket.

 Venue operators must have procedures in place to monitor all tickets issued by gaming machines against all tickets redeemed and subsequently paid by the venue.

-On a daily basis, the venue operator must review the status of all tickets issued the previous trading day, together with the reports issued by the relevant system, in order to ensure that all tickets paid have been correctly redeemed at the time.
 This will ensure that a complete and accurate list of unclaimed tickets is maintained on the monitoring system (in the case of relevant hand pay tickets) and on the TITO system (in the case of TITO tickets) and will help a venue operator to meet its obligations in relation to the reconciliation of tickets issued and redeemed.

 A venue operator must not clear or attempt to redeem any tickets off the monitoring system or the TITO system unless it has a ticket which has been received from and paid to a gaming patron.